 As per Dave Hahn, some of his earliest memories of his boyhood involved road trips through the high desert and mountains of New Mexico.

-Dave Hahn earned a Bachelor of Arts degree from the State University of New York at Buffalo in 1984.
+Dave Hahn earned a Bachelor of Arts from the State University of New York at Buffalo in 1984.
 He was also inducted into the State University of New York at Buffalo Sports Hall of Fame.

 How did his love for mountains begin?

-Dave Hahn would not be the professional mountain guide that he is now without his rigorous training.
+Dave Hahn would not be the professional mountain guide he is now without his rigorous training.
 He has been trained and certified as:

 - Emergency Medical Technician